A row of polished 304 stainless steel processing tanks inside an F&B plant

 Final-stage polishing tanks where corrosion resistance and clean discharge matter more than initial cost.

-Every stainless tank we install can be wired to our remote monitoring app.
+Every stainless tank we install can be connected to a remote-monitoring app, personalized to your site.

-Level, temperature, pressure, and pH read out to a phone or browser, with alarms routed to whoever you nominate.
-Safaricom NB-IoT, LoRaWAN, 4G, or Ethernet.
-Not bundled into the tank quote; ask for it if you want it.
+Level, temperature, pressure, and pH read out to a phone or browser, with alarms routed to whoever you nominate, over NB-IoT, LoRaWAN, 4G, or Ethernet.

 See how remote monitoring works →